 What is a student society?

-A student society is a network of ACA students which are divided up geographically.
+A network of ACA students which are divided up geographically.
 Each society is run by a committee also made up of ACA students who meet regularly to organise local events, discuss matters that effect students and report back to ICAEW.

 You are automatically allocated to your local student society based on your primary home address when you register with us and start your ACA training.

-Each student society will have a different annual programme of events.
+Each student society will have a different annual program of events.
 You can expect a mixture of social, sporting, professional and educational events.

-This could include an annual dinner, revision sessions, new starters events, social or an inter-firm football tournament, for example.
+This could include the annual dinner, revision sessions, new starters events, social or an inter-firm football tournament, for example.

-Throughout your training, you have the opportunity to get involved in your local society as frequently as you want.
+Throughout your training, you have the opportunity to get involved in your local society as frequently as you choose.

 You might decide to follow your local society on social media, attend an event or volunteer your skills by registering to become a committee member.